 Because of his illnesses, Charlie was physically limited during the last 5 years of life.
 Yet he never let it stop him from enjoying life or doing the things that he wanted.
 And, although he was incredibly proud, he let people help him when needed.

 My friend Cheryl never let her cancer stop her.
-She continued to do everything she could for her friends and family and continued writing (she blogged and wrote for numerous local publications).
-In fact, she seemed to take on more after her cancer diagnosis.
+She continued to do everything she could for her friends and family and continued writing (she had a blog and wrote for numerous local publications).
+She even seemed to take on more after her cancer diagnosis.

 Both Cheryl and Charlie were honest about their current circumstances and limitations, yet still lived their lives.
 If you asked them how they were doing, they were honest with you yet not down about it.